Foundation-Devices/passport2-hardware/README.md

 - **`electronics`** - The Passport PCB design files.
 - **`mechanical`** - The Passport enclosure design files, including front cover, mid-housing, rear cover and keypad parts.
+- **`bill-of-materials`** - Spreadsheet list of all custom and stock physical components used to assemble Passport.

 ## Licensing
 License information can be found in each folder.